Ho1yShif/sonic-mood/README.md

    The frontend will start on `http://localhost:5173`

-### Next steps

-- For production deployment, see Render's documentation on deploying [web services](https://render.com/docs/web-services) and [static sites](https://render.com/docs/static-sites).
+For production deployment, see Render's documentation on deploying [web services](https://render.com/docs/web-services) and [static sites](https://render.com/docs/static-sites).

 ## Architecture